cincysam6/KFL_Analytics/content/about.md

 ---
-date: "2016-05-05T21:48:51-07:00"
+date: "2020-10-05T21:48:51-07:00"
 title: About
 ---

-This is a "hello world" example website for the [**blogdown**](https://github.com/rstudio/blogdown) package.
-The theme was forked from [@jrutheiser/hugo-lithium-theme](https://github.com/jrutheiser/hugo-lithium-theme) and modified by [Yihui Xie](https://github.com/yihui/hugo-lithium).
+This website is an analytics blog dedicated to the Kirschner Fantasy Football League (KFL).
+After 25 years of existence, the Moneyball era is finally coming to the KFL.
+This blog will tackle a variety of fantasy football related topics and look at the historic matchups and rivalries within the KFL.